 Just consider the case of Toshiba, a global brand that was caught perpetrating a billion dollar accounting scandal in 2015, inflating profits all the way back to 2008.

-Set minimum requirements: O’ Neil recommends only looking at companies with at least 20% quarterly earnings grow and sales growth north of 25%.
+Set minimum requirements: O’ Neil recommends only looking at companies with at least 20% quarterly earnings growth and sales growth north of 25%.
 This means avoiding stodgy old companies that are only growing a tiny bit each year and tend to have slow moving stock prices—these types of boring stocks aren’t going to produce many big winning trades.

 Lastly, make sure to run a comparable company analysis for the sector or industry.
 50% quarterly earnings growth looks good in isolation but what if the company you are looking at is actually at the bottom of the pile in an industry that is just taking off?
 If other companies in the same industry are growing by 70% or more, those may be better stocks to consider.